 A workload overview helps employees to know what is expected of them day-to-day, so they can plan ahead and make sure they have all the tools and resources to hand.
 It also helps with time management.
 Providing a workload overview gives your team structure and helps them understand what their co-workers are working on too, so they feel they’re working towards a shared goal.

-A workload overview could take many forms, from software that updates your team via an app and pairs with a timesheet to a simple whiteboard or spreadsheet which can be amended or updated manually day-to-day.
+A workload overview could take many forms, from software that updates your team via an app and pairs with a timesheet to a simple whiteboard or spreadsheet template which can be amended or updated manually day-to-day.

 2. Assess Innovation Risks